 1. What are their qualifications?

-You don’t need a formal qualification to work as an accountant in the UK.
-But reputable firms require their staff to have at least the AAT foundation certificate — an entry-level qualification that gives you a good grounding in the basics.
+You don’t need formal qualifications to work as an accountant in the UK.
+However, reputable firms require their staff to have at least the AAT foundation certificate, an entry-level qualification that gives you a good grounding in the basics.

 Most accountants proudly display their qualifications on their websites and other marketing materials.
 But you don’t have to take their word for it.